zenstackhq/zenstack-docs/docs/guides/authentication/iron-session.md

 ### Implement auth endpoints

-Unlike NextAuth, iron-session requires you to implement auth related API endpoints by yourself.
-Usually you need to at least have these three endpoints: `api/auth/login`, `/api/auth/logout`, and `/api/auth/user`.
+Unlike NextAuth, iron-session requires you to implement auth-related API endpoints by yourself.
+Usually, you need to have at least these three endpoints: `api/auth/login`, `/api/auth/logout`, and `/api/auth/user`.

-Implementing these endpoints can be done with standard Prisma client.
+Implementing these endpoints can be done with a standard Prisma client.
 Here we show simple code snippets for how to do it in Next.js projects.

 -   `/api/auth/login`